Hebilicious/ups-chan/README.md

 ## How to use

-Create an auth.json on the directory root and paste your token like this :
+Create an auth.json at the directory root and paste your token like this :

 ```json
 { "token" : "ThisIsYourBotToken" }